VinayMayavanshi13/Programmers-Guide/README.md

 So, what should a learner do when embarking on a software engineering journey?
 In reality, it doesn’t start with writing simple programs.
 It starts by honing the problem-solving skills that you're already using every day.
 Then you can learn a programming language to translate those solutions into a format that computers can understand.

-## How to learn to Code and Get a Job in 2023
+## How to learn to Code and Get a Developer Job in 2023
 > Quincy Larson
 - You can find work in just about any industry.
 About two thirds of developer jobs are outside of what we traditionally call "tech" – in agriculture, manufacturing, government, and service industries like banking and healthcare.